Lollardy: Legal response

+Oldcastle Revolt

 John Oldcastle, a close friend of Henry V of England and the basis for Falstaff in the Shakespearean history Henry IV, Part 1, was brought to trial in 1413 after evidence of his Lollard beliefs was uncovered.
 Oldcastle escaped from the Tower of London and organized an insurrection, which included an attempted kidnapping of the king.
 The rebellion failed, and Oldcastle was executed.
 Oldcastle's revolt made Lollardy seem even more threatening to the state, and persecution of Lollards became more severe.

+1428 Kentish Insurrection

+An insurrection was nipped in the bud in 1428, feared to involve several thousand Lollards, intent on "destroying the English church."
+It was associated with Lollard missionary William White.

+Late Lollardy in the 1500s

+Lollards were effectively absorbed into Protestantism during the English Reformation, in which Lollardy played a role.
+Since Lollards had been underground for more than a hundred years, the extent of Lollardy and its ideas at the time of the Reformation is uncertain and a point of debate.
+Ancestors of Blanche Parry, the closest person to Elizabeth I for 56 years, and of Blanche Milborne, who raised Edward VI and Elizabeth I, had Lollard associations.

+Many critics of the Reformation, including Thomas More, equated Protestants with Lollards.
+Leaders of the English Reformation, including Archbishop Thomas Cranmer, referred to Lollardy as well, and Bishop Cuthbert Tunstall of London called Lutheranism the "foster-child" of the Wycliffite heresy.
+Scholars debate whether Protestants actually drew influence from Lollardy, or whether they referred to it to create a sense of tradition.
+Late Lollards had little direct connection to Wycliffe's ideas.

-A variety of other martyrs for the Lollard cause were executed during the next century, including the Amersham Martyrs in the early 1500s and Thomas Harding in 1532, one of the last Lollards to be made victim.
+Other martyrs for the Lollard cause were executed during the next century, including the Amersham Martyrs in the early 1500s and Thomas Harding in 1532, one of the last Lollards to be persecuted.
 A gruesome reminder of this persecution is the 'Lollards Pit' in Thorpe Wood, now Thorpe Hamlet, Norwich, Norfolk, "where men are customablie burnt", including Thomas Bilney.